 Patient financial assistance

-We help low-income dialysis and transplant patients pay for their treatment-related expenses, including health insurance premiums, out-of-pocket expenses such as transportation to and from treatment, medical supplies, prescription drugs, nutritional supplements and more.
-AKF patient grants are needs-based, helping the most financially vulnerable dialysis patients.
+One out of every 6 kidney failure patients cannot afford the cost of care, and AKF is there for them, providing lifesaving treatment-related financial assistance.
+We help low-income dialysis and transplant patients pay for health insurance premiums, out-of-pocket expenses such as transportation to and from treatment, medical supplies, prescription drugs, nutritional supplements and more.
+AKF patient grants are needs-based, helping the most financially vulnerable dialysis and transplant patients.
 Learn more.

-Our public health education initiatives provide valuable information to patients and caregivers about all aspects of kidney disease and treatment, along with material on how kidney disease can be prevented.
+AKF enables all people with kidney disease to live their healthiest lives through disease management education, award-winning public health education materials, courses and webinars.
 Through extensive online information, downloadable fact sheets and tools, our toll-free HelpLine (866-300-2900), and our Kidney Health Coach program, we are helping people understand their risk for kidney disease and what they can do to help prevent it.
 Learn more.

 Kidney Action Week